Dominica Entry Requirements

 Visa Required

-Citizens of countries not listed in visa-free categories must obtain a visa prior to travel
+Citizens of certain countries must obtain a visa before travel

 Arrival Process